-Photographs of Oak Major, winter and summer, both Credits: Wikimedia.
+Oak Major, in winter and in summer, both Credits: Wikimedia.

 Trees lend themselves well to the needs of photographers with their techniques and art.
 Trees do not run away, hide in the undergrowth, or flap about except during storm.
 If a broad-leaf tree in summer is just a mass of green dots soon enough its interesting structure will be revealed.
-Isolated conifers can be found that display their typical symmetry, itself one of the fundamental differences between needle-leaf and broad-leaf trees.
+Isolated conifers can be found that display their typical symmetry, itself one